model-checking/kani/rmc-docs/src/limitations.md

 ### Concurrency

-Concurrent features are out of scope for RMC.
+Concurrent features are currently out of scope for RMC.
 In general, the verification of concurrent programs continues to be an open research problem where most tools that analyze concurrent code lack support for other features.
 Because of this, RMC emits a warning whenever it encounters concurrent code and compiles as if it was sequential code.

 ### Standard library functions

-At present, RMC is able to link in functions from the standard library but the generated code will not contain them.
-This results in verification failures if the code under verification, for example, includes a `println!` statement.
+At present, RMC is able to link in functions from the standard library but the generated code will not contain them unless they generic, intrinsics, inlined or macros.
+Missing functions are treated in a similar way to unsupported features (i.e., replacing the function body with an `assert(false)` statement).
+This results in verification failures if the code under verification, for example, includes a reachable `println!` statement.

 We have done some experiments to embed the standard library into the generated code, but this causes verification times to increase significantly.
 As of now,